 Renewable energy is one of the most important ways we can collectively achieve a green energy future.
 And now, everyday energy users can play a part in paving the way to a clean energy future.

-The recent advancements in clean energy technology and the evolution of local energy policies have created ways for homeowners and renters to support clean energy generation and benefit from its lower costs.
+The recent advancements in clean energy and climate technology and the evolution of local energy policies have created ways for homeowners and renters to support clean energy generation and benefit from its lower costs.
 For example, you can install solar panels on your roof and generate your own clean electricity every day!
 And if you own a farm or a big plot of land, you could even look into installing wind turbines.

 But for those of us who don’t own a home or don't have eligible rooves or simply can’t afford the upfront cost of solar panels, there are options too.